insilmaril/vym/doc/devel/README-layout.md

 Ideas
 -----

+* Load/save of frames and autoDesign of frames
+    - when loading a map, all frames are saved within map: Those using autoDesign and those which don't
+    - when creating a branch manually or via script, autoDesign option is set for frames and they will be created as defined in mapDesign
+    - Saving the autoDesign option of frames:
+        - in <branch>, so that also the NoFrame type can be saved
+        - autoInnerFrame
+        - autoOuterFrame

 * Introduce *reference position*, which can be used in other containers to position these containers.
 The reference position should be center of HeadingContainer